Building Sustainable Free Legal Advisory Systems: Experiences from the History of AI & Law

 Date Written: August 17, 2017

-The paper concludes with brief suggestions concerning the future development of the DataLex project tools and approaches within the context of the Australasian Legal Information Institute (AustLII).
+The paper concludes with brief suggestions of what are the most desirable improvements to tools and platforms to enable development of free legal advice systems.
 The objectives of free access to legal information services have much in common with those of free legal advice services.
-The information resources that AustLII (and other LIIs) can provide will often be those that free legal advice services will need to use to develop and sustain free legal advisory systems.
-The key challenge is for LIIs and free legal advice service to find achievable applications that meet the needs of clients and add value to decision-making that cannot otherwise be achieved at equivalent cost or quality.
+The information resources that free access to law providers (including LIIs) can provide will often be those that free legal advice services will need to use to develop and sustain free legal advisory systems.
+There is therefore strong potential for valuable collaborations between these two types of services providers.

 Keywords: AI, artificial intelligence, legal expert systems, legal decision support systems, Australia, AustLII, DataLex